Inspiration and Research

 option #1 final design

-Logo Option 2 | Wordmark Evolution
+Logo Option 2 | Wordmark

 Thinking about block printing aesthetics and how Japanese script is constructed